duhawala/Kings-Legion/README.md

 2. Basically, it's a Hangman game; follow the prompts and guess the word.

 ## Credits
-This project was created by **Murtuza Duhawala, Abduallah Ajaz and Umer Zahir.**
+This project was created by **Murtuza Duhawala, ABDULLAH ABDULLAH and Umer Zahir.**

 ## License
 This project is licensed under the MIT License.